 Well-being topics: substance abuse and addiction, healthy relationships with food and exercise

-In his class on math modeling, Jim Sandefur incorporates data sets involving eating disorders, gambling, and alcohol.As he explains, “the Engelhard Project fit right into what I have always wanted to do.
+In his class on math modeling, Jim Sandefur incorporates data sets involving nutrition, gambling, and alcohol.As he explains, “the Engelhard Project fit right into what I have always wanted to do.
 For years, I had been looking for engaging models that were important to the students, where they could see math as it affected their lives.”
 Partnering with campus health staff has deepened Sandefur’s understanding of these issues and has equipped him to help students who were struggling, while pushing all of the students to think about their actions in new ways.
 Sandefur has consistently noticed that his students not only understand the math better, but enjoy it more.
 By demonstrating concrete ways to use new math skills, the course extends beyond the classroom walls into the students’ personal lives.

 Well-being topics: adjustment, stress, and coping, life transitions, de-stigmatizing and normalizing life struggles

 The Health Studies Colloquium provides all new students in the School of Nursing and Health Studies with an overview of the many personal and academic opportunities available to them at Georgetown.Joan Riley and other Engelhard Faculty Fellows have further strengthened the first-year student experience by weaving health and wellness themes into the course.
 One of the most powerful Engelhard components is a collaboration with Georgetown Staff Psychologist Afshin Nili.
 Using an anonymous survey, students answer questions about the issues they are grappling with at Georgetown, such as being away from home for the first time and fitting in.
 Class discussion of the survey responses with advice and ideas from Dr. Nili normalizes students’ struggles in a powerful way.
 As one student noted: “Through this class, I found out many things about myself and was able to make changes that will benefit me for the next four years, and probably even beyond.”